traefik/traefik/docs/content/routing/routers/index.md

 | Rule                           | Description                                                             |
 |--------------------------------|-------------------------------------------------------------------------|
 | ```HostSNI(`domain-1`, ...)``` | Check if the Server Name Indication corresponds to the given `domains`. |

+!!! important "Non-ASCII Domain Names"

+    Non-ASCII characters are not supported in the `HostSNI` expression, and by doing so the associated TCP router will be invalid.
+    Domain names containing non-ASCII characters must be provided as punycode encoded values ([rfc 3492](https://tools.ietf.org/html/rfc3492)).

 !!! important "HostSNI & TLS"